Levels

 Understands key and time signatures

-Understands note values and how to count rhythms
+Understands note values and how to count

 Can play intervals and scales